Colorado State vs. Utah State NCAA Football Odds, Plays and Insights | October 22, 2021

 - In Colorado State's six games this year, it has four wins against the spread.

-- The Rams have been favored by 3.5 points or more three times this season and have covered the spread in two of them.
+- The Rams have covered the spread twice this season when favored by 3 points or more (in three chances).

-- Colorado State's games this year have gone over the total in one out of five opportunities (20%).
+- Colorado State's games this year have hit the over on one of five set point totals (20%).

-- Colorado State is 2-1 against the spread and 2-2 overall when the team churns out more than 441.3 yards.
+- In games that Colorado State picks up over 441.3 yards, the team is 2-1 against the spread and 2-2 overall.

 - This year, the Rams have five turnovers, three fewer than the Aggies have takeaways (8).